Delstrigo 100 mg /300 mg /245 mg film-coated tablets

 4.7 Effects on ability to drive and use machines

-Delstrigo may have a minor influence on the ability to drive and use machines.
+Delstrigo has a minor influence on the ability to drive and use machines.
 Patients should be informed that fatigue, dizziness, and somnolence have been reported during treatment with Delstrigo (see section 4.8).
 This should be considered when assessing a patient's ability to drive or operate machinery.

 4.8 Undesirable effects